A Tale of Two States (II)

 Dec.
 10, 2023

-Beginning “A Tale of Two States” anew, to tell his story,
+Starting over with “A Tale of Two States”, to tell his story.

-Refaat Alareer, a well-known Palestinian poet, writer, and professor of literature, was killed three days ago by an Israeli airstrike in Gaza.
-Last month, he posted this poem:
+Refaat Alareer, a Palestinian poet, writer, and literature professor, was killed three days ago by an Israeli airstrike in Gaza.
+Just last month, he posted this poem:

 “ If I must die,